xupenggoing/RNA_seq_2020CR/README.md

 <img width="1207" alt="image" src="https://user-images.githubusercontent.com/24839999/206330149-cf3df222-d7d4-4ab3-a3e5-81b5aa93e5da.png">

 We can perform unzip and rename in a single step.
-Click the **Metadata** in **SRA Run Selector**, by which you can download it.
+Click the **Metadata** in **SRA Run Selector** to download it.
 Open it with Microsoft Excel, choose Data->Text to Columns->Delimited->Next->Comma->Next->Finish.
 Then we can get the metadata and can easily sort out the file format we need.

 <img width="1208" alt="image" src="https://user-images.githubusercontent.com/24839999/206332508-36b927e6-cc88-4fcb-9859-a814031229fb.png">